+Figure 2.5 Virtio Transport

-Hypervisor is involved in both virtio control plane and data plane.
+Hypervisor is involved in both Virtio control plane and data plane.

 vhost protocol

-vhost protocol was designed in order to address virtio device usual transport backend limitations.
+The vhost protocol was designed in order to address the Virtio device transport backend limitations.
 It’s a message-based protocol which allows the hypervisor to offload the data plane to a handler.
-The handler is a component which manage virtio data forwarding.
-The host hypervisor is no longer process packets.
+The handler is a component that manages Virtio data forwarding.
+The host hypervisor no longer processes packets.

-The data plane is fully offloaded to the handler that reads or writes packets to/from the virtqueues. vhost handler direclty access the virtqueues memory region as well as send and receive notification messages.
+The data plane is fully offloaded to the handler that reads or writes packets to/from the virtqueues.
+The vhost handler directly accesses the virtqueues memory region as well as sends and receives notification messages.

-vhost handler is made up of two parts:
+The vhost handler is made up of two parts:

 vhost-net